Updating your pub package to Dart 2

 If you haven’t touched your package in a while, a common set of things to do first is:

-to Dart-2-compatible versions (check their change log to find the version).
+• Bump all dependencies (and dev_dependencies) in pubspec.yaml to Dart-2-compatible versions (check their change log to find the version).
 Avoid pinning dependencies to the very latest version unless you absolutely need to.
-Having a broader range will give you package users more freedom to pick their own dependency versions. - Run
+Having a broader range will give you package users more freedom to pick their own dependency versions.

 Then you’re ready to fix errors, if any.
 This is where the Dart 2 migration guide (linked above) is helpful, with pages like Fixing Common Type Problems.